tyler-k-ouellet/Getting_and_Cleaning_Data_Course_Project/README.md

 # Getting_and_Cleaning_Data_Course_Project
 Project for Coursera course

-The file CodeBook.md explains the variables and structure of the data set.
+The file CodeBook.md explains the variables and structure of the data set produced by run_analysis.R.

 The file run_analysis.R will do the following:
   1. open and load date files located in UCI HAR Dataset into R